 The quarterly Business Barometer provides vital intelligence on current and future trading outlooks and helps us to better understand trends, comparing our progress with similar destinations and understanding how particular events impact city centre businesses.
 We have conducted this survey since 2011, which allows us to analyse how patterns and trends have changed over time.
 Click here to view the Business Barometer Reports.

-In 2018 we published a separate research report focused on the retail sector in Winchester entitled Best Performing Retailers.
-In 2020 during the Coronavirus (COVID-19) crisis we launched Kind Words: Issue 1 and Kind Words: Issue 2 offering ideas for helping businesses through the pandemic and beyond, Kind Words: Issue 1 (June 2020), Issue 2 (April 2021), Issue 3 (September 2021) and Issue 4 (February 2022).
+In 2018 we published a separate research report on the retail sector in Winchester entitled Best Performing Retailers.
+In 2020 and 2021 during the Coronavirus (COVID-19) outbreak we launched Kind Words: Issue 1 and Kind Words: Issue 2 offering ideas for helping businesses through the pandemic and beyond, Kind Words: Issue 1 (June 2020), Issue 2 (April 2021), Issue 3 (September 2021) and Issue 4 (February 2022).

 Town Centre Audits